Arjun Yodh: Career

 Following his fellowship, Yodh joined the faculty at the University of Pennsylvania as an assistant professor of physics with a plan to use lasers to study molecules on surfaces.
 During his early time at UPenn, Yodh focused his research interests on aspects of chemical, condensed-matter, and optical physics.
 He also received the Office of Naval Research Navy Young Investigator Award and was an Alfred P. Sloan Research Fellow from 1991 to 1994 and earned an Presidential Young Investigator Award.
 In 1997, he was appointed the William Smith Term Professor and James M. Skinner Professor of Science in 2000.
 Prior to his secondary appointment, Yodh was elected a Fellow of the American Physical Society for his "work on the use of diffusing light fields and studies of the structural, dynamical, and spectroscopic properties of highly scattering materials."
+In 2000, he was elected a Fellow of OSA, "For pioneering work in the field of photon density wave studies."
 He also pioneered the use of diffuse optics as a tool for medical diagnostics, such as imaging of breast tumors and functional imaging and spectroscopy of the brain.
 His research also helped to discover what pattern a tumor creates.

 As the James M. Skinner Professor of Science, Yodh found that sodium dodecylbenzene sulfonate (NaDDBS) disperses nanotubes in water with high efficiency.
 The result of this discovery improved scientists ability to manipulate single nanotubes.
 He also employed optical techniques, such as laser tweezers and confocal microscopy, for the study of interactions and phase behavior of soft-matter systems.
 In 2009, Yodh was appointed the director of the Laboratory for Research on the Structure of Matter (LRSM) at the University of Pennsylvania.
 In his first term as director, Yodh oversaw the renewal of the $22 million National Science Foundation Materials Research Science and Engineering Center award, the largest one nationwide.
 As well, he led the development of numerous educational outreach programs.
 As such, Yodh was re-appointed the LRSM director in 2014.
 During his second term as director, Yodh also served as a member at various UPenn institutes, including the Institute of Medicine and Engineering, the Bioengineering Graduate Group, and the Abramson Cancer Center.
 In 2016, he was the recipient of the Alexander von Humboldt Foundation’s Humboldt Research Award and, in 2017, was one of two UPenn professors who were elected Fellows of the American Association for the Advancement of Science (AAAS).

 In 2021, Yodh was elected into the American Institute for Medical and Biological Engineering for "pioneering pre-clinical and clinical contributions to the development of diffuse optics for imaging and monitoring tissue physiology."
 He was also awarded the 2021 Michael S. Feld Biophotonics Award from The Optical Society.